Femtonics/FemtoAPI/Python/readme.md

 # FemtoAPI - Python wrapper

-The 'femtoapi' package is used to communicate with the API server.
+The FemtoAPI package is used to communicate with the API server of Femtonics microscopes.
 It can be installed from PyPI: "pip install femtoapi"

 For a detailed description of these functions please visit the [FemtoAPI](https://femtonics.atlassian.net/wiki/spaces/API2/pages/1448161743/FemtoAPI+2.0) site.